isaureCdB/ProtNAff/README.md

 - The [filtering and clustering notebook](./filtering-clustering.ipynb) shows you how to perform custom filtering and clustering.
 In the notebook, you can select and run a custom filter and clustering method among the provided examples.
 You can also write your own filter or clustering method.
+**You can also run this notebook as a web server in Google Colab by clicking [here](https://colab.research.google.com/github/isaureCdB/ProtNAff/blob/master/filtering-clustering.ipynb).
+This does not require ProtNAff to be installed.**

 ### Description of the main scripts